 How do I get a graduate degree in folklore?

 Students in our renowned Master of Arts program in Folk Studies take a core of courses that provide them with a firm grounding in the theories and methods of the field of folklore, preparing them for further study in folklore and/or a wide range of careers.
 In addition to core requirements, students choose from electives that suit their interests.

 The MA program is designed as a two-year program for full-time students, but we are happy to work with students who prefer to complete the program on a part-time basis over a longer period of time.
 We also offer a JUMP (Joint Undergraduate-Master's Program) for highly qualified and motivated undergraduates.

 Our students come from all over the country (and the world) to study folklore at Western Kentucky

-us with a wide range of degrees.
+students come to us with a wide range of degrees.
 Please contact the Director of Folk Studies with questions or see more information about graduate student funding and how to apply.

 Download our brochure for more information, or watch these videos to see what some of our alumni have to say about how WKU Folk Studies launched their careers.

 Students in the MA program take a shared core of courses and choose an area of specialization: